Screenshots may differ slightly depending on software version.

 Next select and maximize Resid. vs. Run to see a very useful plot that’s often referred to as “Outlier t” because it shows how many standard deviations (t-values) a given run falls off relative to what one would expect from all the others.

-Design-Expert provides upper and lower red lines that are similar to 95% confidence control limits on a run chart.
+The program provides upper and lower red lines that are similar to 95% confidence control limits on a run chart.
 In this case none of the points stands out.
 Because this graph is plotted in randomized run order, the ordering of the points on your screen will be different than shown here.
 Normally, though, you should look for patterns, not just outliers.
 An obvious example would be a steady decrease in residuals from start to finish, in other words, a downward trend.
 That would be cause for concern about the stability of your system and merit investigation.
 However, by running the experiment in random order, you build in protection against trends in response biasing the results.

 What to do if a point falls out of the limits: If there were an outlier, you could click on it to get the coordinates displayed to the left of the graph.
 The program remembers the point.
 It will remain highlighted on other plots.
 This is especially helpful in the residual analysis because you can track any suspect point.
 This feature also works in the interpretation graphs.
 Give it a try!
 Click anywhere else on the graph to turn the point off.